Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 - H2 antagonists: Cimetidine and similar medications for acid reflux (less common with newer PPIs)

-If you suspect medication is contributing, discuss this with your prescribing doctor.
-There are often alternatives or additional treatments that can help manage erectile dysfunction while continuing necessary medication.
+If you suspect a medication is contributing, discuss it with your prescribing doctor.
+There are often alternatives or additional treatments.
+These allow you to manage erectile dysfunction while continuing necessary medication.

 Many men worry that their medication is causing erectile dysfunction.
 While certain drugs can contribute, in many cases ED is linked to the health condition being treated, rather than the medication itself.